Kyziq/food-truck-mapper/README.md

 ## Project Structure

 - `/apps/mobile`: A React Native app for the user interface.
-- `/apps/backend`: A PostgreSQL database managed with DrizzleORM for data persistence and server logic using `Bun.serve`.
+- `/apps/backend`: A PostgreSQL database managed with DrizzleORM for data persistence and server logic using Bun.

 ## Remote Caching with Turborepo